-o Human Biology by Cecie Starr and Beverly McMillan (11th Ed), Cengage Learning.

-- Earlier editions and used textbooks should also work.
+- Human Biology by Cecie Starr and Beverly McMillan (11th Ed), Cengage Learning. - Earlier editions and used textbooks should also work.
 The textbooks are recommended (not required) and will provide further reading if you are interested in.
-All material for tests and examinations will be taken directly from lecture notes and other reading material provided to you during lectures and labs. - A tablet or laptop with internet access for quizzes and examinations.
+All material for tests and examinations will be taken directly from lecture notes and other reading material provided to you during lectures and labs. - Lectures and labs for this course have separate Moodle pages. - A tablet or laptop with internet access for quizzes and examinations.
 This is mandatory as all examinations will take place in class but online. - Vaughan Memorial Library's Biology LibGuide